gradha/gradha.github.io/src/articles/27-sad-ways-documentation-generation-tools-suck.rst

 Still, creating, improving, and maintaining documentation is one of my secret little pleasures.
-Documentation is in fact the ultimate programming language: just like you program a CPU to perform some tasks, documentation programs the brains of the readers into achieving impressive things.
+Documentation is in fact the ultimate programming language: just like you program a CPU to perform some tasks, documentation programs the brains of the readers to make them achieve impressive things.
 Or if poorly written, crashes their expectations and dreams, *bricking* them forever, possibly making them go away from your technically perfect software… nobody knows how to use.

 I don't think I've ever written the perfect documentation, but maybe I've come close, little by little, retouching here and there, kind of like a painter who